-The Order of St. Willibrord is a religious order for clergy and laity who wish to commit themselves more deeply to Christ and the Church through the promise of obedience in which one’s secular life is commingled with the religious life of the Order.
+The Order of St. Willibrord is a religious order of clergy and laity who wish to commit themselves more deeply to Christ and the Church through the promise of obedience in which one’s secular life is commingled with the religious life of the Order.
 As such, membership in the Order is directed toward the glory of God through the sanctification of one’s whole life under the Rule of St. Benedict.

 The Promise of Obedience

 The Order of St. Willibrord has two classes of membership acknowledging the ontological and spiritual aspiration for God within various life callings.
 Thus, the Order understands Christian perfection is open to all of us, ordained and non-ordained, married or celibate.
 Further, the Order of St. Willibrord does not make a canonical distinction between conventual and so-called "secular" oblates.
 Aside from Associates, all of the Oblate brothers of the Order are bound together by their promise of obedience, where even those "living in the world" are full members of the Order.